 The Curry County Soil and Water Conservation District (SWCD) is a special district designated by the State of Oregon – much like a port, library or school district.
 Conservation districts are charged with directing programs to protect local, renewable natural resources, and the Curry SWCD has a long and proud tradition of working with local farmers and ranchers to develop and implement innovative resource conservation projects.
 The District also serves as employer and designated fiscal sponsor for the South Coast and Lower Rogue Watershed Councils.

-The District Board of Directors meets monthly (generally the last Tuesday) at 7:00 pm in the Curry Watersheds Partnership offices located in the north end of the Gold Rush Center, 29692 Ellensburg Ave., Gold Beach, Oregon.
+The District Board of Directors meets monthly (generally the last Tuesday) at 7:00 pm in the Curry Watersheds Partnership offices located at 29286 Ellensburg Ave., Gold Beach, Oregon.
 See calendar for schedule.

 Lower Rogue Watershed Council

 The Lower Rogue Watershed Council was designated within a Curry County Coordinating Watershed Authority by the Curry County Board of Commissioners in July 1994.
 Our members have been and continue to be committed to the health and future of the Lower Rogue River watershed.